 Americans broadly believe Silicon Valley has accumulated too much power.
 The Google antitrust ruling, TikTok’s continuing saga, and the explosive growth of AI have all intensified public demand for oversight.
-At 68%, concern about big tech power is one of the most bipartisan positions in current polling — and yet Congress has consistently failed to act.
+At 68%, concern about big tech polling power is one of the most bipartisan positions in current polling — and yet Congress has consistently failed to act.

 The Bipartisan Case Against Big Tech